Breining Institute credentials are held by addiction professionals in 47 U.S. States and 18 countries.

-- 450 hours formal AOD education and 5 years clinical experience
+- 450 hours formal AOD education and 5 years clinical experience; or

 - Advanced Registered Addiction Specialist – Level III (RAS III):

-- AA Degree in healing arts or sciences and 5 years clinical experience
+- AA Degree in healing arts or sciences and 5 years clinical experience; or

 - Masters Level – Registered Addiction Specialist (M-RAS):

-- BA Degree in healing arts or sciences and 5 years clinical experience
+- BA Degree in healing arts or sciences and 5 years clinical experience; or

 The qualifying exam for the RAS Credential is the Addiction Counselor Exam or “ACE” Exam, which is administered daily at over 500 test centers located throughout the United States and Canada.
 The ACE Exam was developed, reviewed and validated by nationally-recognized subject matter and psychometric experts to test for the necessary skills and knowledge of an addiction professional.